lunalite/crossWordPuzzle/README.md

 # crossWordPuzzle

+Update 1/6/16
+Players should be able to enter and check their answers for the crossword Admin is able to create xword with questions and answers and save to db

 Update 29/05/2016
 -Uploaded main_xword.html which is the page players will see
 -Added ability to save puzzles to and load from database